Kp0c/drone-assembler/README.md

 - frame selection
 - parts selection with frame check
 - show the selected frame
+- drag & drop parts to the assembly area
+- show where the part is going to be installed
+- install part to the closes point
+- visually show the installed part

+## Improvements in case if I have more time
+- [ ] move drone to the center of the screen
+- [ ] fix a defect on bigger screens
+- [ ] fix duplicated parts of cart and parts components
+- [ ] Extract part into a separate component
+- [ ] Add tests for the components

 ## How to run
 1. Clone the repo